 Not all scholarships require an essay, but those that do often have similar questions or prompts to answer.
-Take a look at these common scholarship essay prompts and start thinking about how you would answer each one, because odds are you’ll have to soon enough.
+Take a look at these common college scholarship prompts and start thinking about how you would answer each one, because odds are you’ll have to soon enough.

 Why do you deserve this scholarship?

 Ooh, let’s start out with a tough one right off the bat.
 It’s one of the more common college scholarship prompts.
 You’re going to have to look deep for a good answer to this prompt: “why do you deserve this scholarship?”.
 Don’t just say “Because I’m a hard worker” or “Because it will help fund my college education.”
 Think hard.
 What do you offer that no one else does?
 Why exactly did you apply for that specific scholarship?
 Remember to keep the donor’s values in mind when answering.

 Oftentimes people automatically equate “leadership” to “leadership position” and worry they may not have any leadership experience.
 But you don’t have to be student body president or captain of the football team to be a leader.
 Did you ever take point on a school project?
 That’s leadership.
 Act as a camp counselor one summer?
 That’s leadership.
 Take charge of a challenging situation?
 Textbook leadership.
 You likely have more experience than you think.

 What person do you most admire?
 Why?

 Some might specify that it should be a person in your life, some might leave it open to public figures both alive or dead.
 Either way, give this answer some thought and heart.
 There should be real reasons behind just who it is you admire.
 What qualities do they have?
 How do you hope to emulate them?
 What specific thing did they do that inspired you?
 Specificity is a great way to make any essay answer even stronger.

 Where do you see yourself ten years from now?